Huegoxaga/notes/python/tools-and-packages.md

 - run `python setup.py build` to build the project into a build folder
 - run `python setup.py bdist_msi` to generate the installer for Windows
 - run `python setup.py bdist_dmg` to generate the installer for Mac

+## PyInstaller

+- It compile python script into binary executable
+- It can't do cross platform compilation, the binary can only run on where it is compiled
+- Steps to compile:
+  1. For Linux machines, make sure python3 development libraries is installed
+  2. `pip install pyinstaller`
+  3. `pyinstaller filename.py --onefile` or `python -m PyInstaller run.py --onefile`
+     - `-n appname` app name flag
+     - `--paths="/usr/lib/python3.6/dist-packages/cv2/python-3.6"` add path to search for imports, if the module is compiled from source
+  4. find the binary in `dist` folder and run it `./filename` directly

 ## Scared